Monarch 600 racing engine

 The backplate of my example is also produced from a high-quality sand-casting.
 The original as-cast surface is visible in a couple of pockets incorporated into the front face behind the disc valve, presumably both to serve as oil reservoirs and to reduce friction and viscous drag.
 However, the rear face of the component is not recessed, being machined all over.
 The casting has also been subjected to a considerable amount of careful hand work.
 As with the front housing, the profile of the backplate mounting flange has been carefully matched to that of the crankcase by hand-filing.
 In common with all of the other castings involved, none of this machining and filing has revealed any significant internal casting flaws, confirming the high quality of the foundry work.

-Of even greater interest is the fact that the intake venturi is machined in one piece with the rest of the component using an eccentric work setting.
+Of even greater interest is the fact that the intake venturi on both variants is machined in one piece with the rest of the component using an eccentric work setting.
 Its previously-noted internal diameter of 0.375 in (3/8 in. or 9.52 mm) works in conjunction with a conventional Hornet/McCoy style surface jet needle valve assembly to offer minimal air flow restriction through the venturi.